warlord0/lazylibrarian.bookstrap/README.md

 ## Known issues

-As my focus is primarily oon books the magazine section is somewhat under developed at this stage.
+As my focus is primarily on books the magazine section is somewhat under developed at this stage.